walidemad/JS-Movies-API-Proejct/README.md

 1. Setting up the project:
    - Set up the project repository on GitHub.
-   - Install and configure Prettier and ESLint.
-   - Install and configure Husky.
    - Decide on the design and layout of the website.
 2. Home Page:
    - Retrieve and display data for the most popular movies, trending movies, and latest trailer from the TMDB API.